ScienceComputing/Python_Programming/Data_Structure_Algorithm/Tree.md

 ## Binary search tree
 - The left subtree of a node contains only nodes with values less than the node itself, whereas the right subtree contains nodes with values greater than the node
 - The left and right subtrees must also be binary search trees
-- Used to order the lists efficiently
+- Used to order the lists efficiently.
+When adding or removing elements, there is no need to re-order all of them again.
 - **Much faster at searching** than arrays and linked lists
 - **Much faster at inserting and deleting** than arrays
-- Used to implement advanced data structures: dynamic sets; lookup tables; priority queues
+- [TD] Used to implement advanced data structures: dynamic sets; lookup tables; priority queues

 ```
 class TreeNode: